-Administrative Core: William C. Kerr, Director
+Administrative Core: William C. Kerr, Director; Nina Mulia, Associate Director

-Statistical and Data Services (SDS) Core
+Statistical and Data Services (SDS) Core: Co-Directors Thomas K. Greenfield and Libo Li

-The Center’s determination to adopt the most effective cutting-edge techniques led to the development of this Core supported in the current grant.
-This core project plays a crucial role in the Center by intensifying, coordinating and focusing statistical and analytic functions, needed by all components, and by developing new statistical techniques needed for our analyses.
-The Core is aided by experienced biostatisticians Libo Li, PhD, Yu Ye, MA, and by Meenakshi Sabina Subbaraman, PhD.
 The SDS Core provides biostatistical consulting, analysis, and data management support for the Center’s other core and research components and participates actively in Pilot Projects.
 The SDS Core also involves training activities to enhance statistical capacities of scientific staff at all levels.
 The Core undertakes data archiving and documentation of measures, to increase data value and access, as well as helping assure that appropriate analysis, database storage, and integrity procedures are followed.
 A series of statistical methodology seminars for staff will increase sophistication in using newer techniques.
 Experience with cutting-edge statistical methodologies benefits all Center components and simultaneously helps train the next generation of alcohol researchers, improving their effectiveness.